-Most recently, Mozilla rolled out an update to its popular Firefox browser that includes more extensive tracking protection and ad blocking.
+Recently, Mozilla rolled out an update to its popular Firefox browser that includes more extensive tracking protection and ad blocking.
 Considering Firefox’s reach as the fourth most popular browser in the world, the Firefox Enhanced Tracking Protection (ETP) features will default to block unless users actively choose to opt out.
-Although curtailing tracking may provide some consumer benefits, it’s a devastating blow to programmatic digital advertising and to the publishers that rely on targeted digital ads to generate revenue.
-In this post, we’ll explore some of the potential impacts.
+Google also has set a deadline to end support for third-party cookie tracking, and Apple's privacy changes has significant impacts for email marketing newsletters.

 After a recent round of scandals — from Equifax data breaches and election hacking to Facebook’s Cambridge Analytica leak — it’s understandable that consumers have privacy on their minds.
 It’s even understandable that advertising would become a target.
 After all, targeted ads are one of the most visible aspects of online tracking.
 However, that’s not the whole picture.

 Although many consumers may neither investigate the settings of their browser nor connect those settings to changes in their ad experience, it’s likely that they will notice a decline in the quality of those experiences because lack of targeting makes such personalization impossible.
 The return of untargeted and irrelevant ads is likely to color more users view of the ad experience and may drive those users to ad blockers, making them difficult to monetize through traditional means.

 Historically, publishers have used first-party pixels to collect data about user behavior on their own sites.
 They used this data to optimize site design and content and to improve performance and user experience.
 Increasingly, publishers are turning to these same first-party tracking pixels to fill the gap left by retreating third-party data.

 While first-party data can fill the gap in terms of understanding audience, it will require a more direct relationship between advertisers and publishers.
 Demand-side platforms still won’t be able to access publisher-owned data, so publishers should be prepared to build more robust brand-direct relationships in a consent-driven approach.

 Publishers pay attention

 The changes coming to Firefox and to the wider digital ecosystem will require digital publishers to pay closer attention to where their audiences are coming from.
 Firefox currently represents a significant, but not overwhelming, segment of the browser market.

 By indicating that they prefer relevance in advertising, consumers have signaled that they see value in being known to publishers and advertisers.
 A direct relationship with audiences can capitalize on this same affinity, allowing publishers to offer a more relevant experience of their site as well as potentially a lighter load of more relevant ads.

-By proactively monitoring traffic sources, focusing on brand direct relationships, building direct visitor relationships, and protecting first-party data, publishers can survive and thrive in the post-tracking era by capitalizing on the things that users really want: relevant experiences both on the page and in advertising.
+By proactively monitoring traffic sources, focusing on brand direct relationships, building direct visitor relationships, and protecting first-party data, publishers can survive and thrive in the post-tracking era.
+In this manner, publishers are capitalizing on the things that users really want: relevant experiences both on the page and in advertising.